HirendraJyani/HirendraJyani/README.md

 ## I'm a Developer and Student!!

-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Angular
-- 👯 I’m looking to collaborate with other React and React Native developers
+- 👯 I’m looking to collaborate with other Angular developers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play basketball and travelling

 ### Spotify Playing 🎧